Panasonic Corporation of North America

 In the U.S., Panasonic creates and supports initiatives that contribute to people in the communities where it does business.
 Such initiatives include the Panasonic Foundation, which partners with school districts that are committed to school reform; Panasonic Kid Witness News, a worldwide video education program for public school children in underserved communities; and Panasonic Design Challenge, a program for New Jersey high schools that encourages engineering achievement, especially related to preserving the environment - and rewards students with scholarships.

 Panasonic Corporation of North America is a strong proponent of the responsible recycling of electronics.
 Panasonic, together with Sharp Electronics Corporation and Toshiba America Consumer Products established Manufacturers Recycling Management Company, LLC (MRM), an EPA-award winning joint venture which manages collection and recycling operations.
-Working with MRM, Panasonic now has nearly 400 locations at which end-of-life products can be dropped off for recycling.
+Working with MRM, Panasonic now has nearly 1800 locations at which end-of-life products can be dropped off for recycling.
 MRM's mission is to provide convenient recycling opportunities to consumers.
 Its long-term goal is sustainable electronic product recycling.

 On a global basis Panasonic is committed to securing a healthy future for both the planet and its people.
 The company's founder, Konosuke Matsushita said Panasonic is about more than technologies, as our commitment to "people before products" demonstrates.
-Panasonic’s business vision is to "contribute to a ubiquitous networking society that co-exists within the global environment."
-And being 'green' has been part of our mission for a long time.